Hectic days and busy nights: Who has time to cook? That’s why many of us rely on the grab-and-go ease of processed foods.

 Other foods that are often filled with trans fats: biscuits, breakfast sandwiches, microwave popcorn, cream-filled candy, doughnuts, fried fast foods, and frozen pizza.

-Salt: Too much sodium can help raise your blood pressure.
+Salt: Too much sodium can raise your blood pressure.
 You probably already know not to have too much canned soup and salty snack foods.
 Did you know it can also lurk in breads and rolls, cold cuts and cured meats, pizza, some chicken, and some fast-food sandwiches?

 You might be surprised how often it’s found in frozen foods, too.
 When in doubt, read labels.
 Try not to get more than 2,300 to 2,400 milligrams per day.